-Broken down to the simplest level, a wholesale loan is an affordable, modern day lending product that allows the consumer to borrow money at specially adjusted, wholesale rates.
-However, this is only the general theory as the actual interest rates that are charged will vary considerably from one lender to the next.
+Broken down to the simplest level, a wholesale loan is an affordable, modern-day lending product that allows the consumer to borrow money at specially adjusted wholesale rates.
+However, this is only the general theory, as the actual interest rates that are charged will vary considerably from one lender to the next.

 To understand how the wholesale lending sector works, we need to consider a working example.
-In a typical scenario, a wholesale loan broker will acquire funds from a principal lender at wholesale rates and then pass those funds on to a consumer at their own interest rates whilst applying any additional fees that are required to cover the costs of handling and processing the finances in question.
+In a typical scenario, a wholesale loan broker will acquire funds from a principal lender at wholesale rates and then pass those funds on to a consumer at their own interest rates while applying any additional fees that are required to cover the costs of handling and processing the finances in question.
 When the consumer repays the loan, the wholesale lender is then responsible for paying the capital back to the investor who provided the funds at the beginning, along with any accrued interest.

-There are basically two driving forces behind the popularity of wholesale loans which need to be clarified before the lay person can fully understand precisely why these products look set to stay.
-In the initial instance, the main investor has a lot to gain from the practice of wholesale lending as the returns are typically much better than other investment options with similarly low risks.
+There are basically two driving forces behind the popularity of wholesale loans, which need to be clarified before the layperson can fully understand precisely why these products look set to stay.
+In the initial instance, the main investor has a lot to gain from the practice of wholesale lending, as the returns are typically much better than other investment options with similarly low risks.
 Although these returns may vary considerably from one deal to the next, the rewards are reliable and usually quite profitable.

-Secondly, as briefly mentioned in the first point, wholesale lending is comparatively risk free.
+Secondly, as briefly mentioned in the first point, wholesale lending is comparatively risk-free.
 This is because wholesale loans are generally packaged as secured borrowing products.
-By offering wholesale lending products as secured loans, the investor can relax safe in the knowledge that their funds are safe, as the wholesale lender can always retrieve any unpaid funds by means of selling the borrower’s assets should they default on the borrowing agreement.
+By offering wholesale lending products as secured loans, the investor can relax in the knowledge that their funds are safe, as the wholesale lender can always retrieve any unpaid funds by means of selling the borrower’s assets should they default on the borrowing agreement.